Many of the guidelines covering terrestrial ecotoxicology testing

 have been in place for years and do not have a stated requirement for analytical dose verification.
 Changing regulatory expectations have resulted in dose verification of one form or another becoming more commonplace in support of regulatory studies.
 These changes add robustness to the data and can provide additional information on the test material in the matrix - such as stability or degradation over time.

-In this webinar, Smithers experts will discuss their experience with the increased use and importance of analytical chemistry in terrestrial ecotoxicology studies, as well as options for sampling, analysis, and acceptance criteria in a range of studies and matrices.
+In this webinar, Smithers experts discuss their experience with the increased use and importance of analytical chemistry in terrestrial ecotoxicology studies, as well as options for sampling, analysis, and acceptance criteria in a range of studies and matrices.

 - Stereoisomer testing – stability of isomeric balance